Benrobo/nexusai/plan.md

 ### Auth

-On signing up users are redirected to onboarding screen which asks for the following:
+On signing up users are redirected to onboarding screen (if they dont have any business created) which asks for the following:

 - name
 - type